dschemp/ansible-role-rke2/README.md

 Ansible Role: rke2
 =========

-An Ansible role for deploying Netbox.
+An Ansible role for deploying RKE2 (Rancher Kubernetes Engine 2).
+This Ansible role is based on the install shell script available on https://get.rke2.io.

 Requirements
 ------------